grafana/pyroscope/docs/sources/configure-client/trace-span-profiles/_index.md

 ---
-title: "Linking tracing and profiling with Span Profiles"
+title: "Link tracing and profiling with Span Profiles"
-menuTitle: "Linking traces and profiles"
+menuTitle: "Link traces and profiles"
 description: "Learn how to configure the client to Link tracing and profiling with span profiles."
-weight: 35
+weight: 400
 ---

-# Linking tracing and profiling with Span Profiles
+# Link tracing and profiling with Span Profiles

 Span Profiles are a powerful feature that further enhances the value of continuous profiling.
 Span Profiles offer a novel approach to profiling by providing detailed insights into specific execution scopes of applications, moving beyond the traditional system-wide analysis to offer a more dynamic, focused analysis of individual requests or trace spans.